benwilcock/spring-cloud-stream-demo/docs/index.md

 The `loancheck` microservice requires a little bit more code, but not much.
 It's job is to sort the `Loan` events into separate channels.
 In order to do this, it is subscribing to the events coming from the source's `output` topic and then sending them into either the `approved` or `declined` topics based on the the value of the loan, similar to a fraud checking facility.

 Beacuse we're using 3 messaging channels (one inbound and two outbound), a simple `LoanProcessor` interface is used to clarify the inputs and the outputs.
-It looks something like this:
+Currently, it looks something like this:

 ```java
 @Component